 Otter Environmental Services was hired by the Town of Stockbridge Conservation Commission to evaluate the status of Eurasian milfoil (Myriophyllum spicatum) and other invasive plants in Stockbridge Bowl.
 The survey method involved a thorough inspection of the entire shoreline of the main lake down to the mouth of the channel.
-M. spicatum was extensive and found to exceed 50% coverage in certain areas.
-Highest densities were identified in the Northeast corner of the lake.
+Myriophyllum spicatum was extensive and found to exceed 50% coverage in certain areas.
+Highest densities were identified in the Northeast corner of the lake, covering an area exceeding several acres and approaching 100% coverage.

 Low density or individual plants were identified around the entire perimeter of the lake.
 Isolated areas of Potamogeton crispus (curly-leaf pondweed) and Trapa natans (water chestnut) were also identified in the north of the lake and outlet channel, respectively.